-Different text texts where national rights of earlier date exist
+Different texts where national rights of earlier date exist

 National rights of earlier date are not comprised in the state of the art (Art.
 54